PemaKz/pemafolio/README.md

-# Getting Started with Create React App
+# Getting Started With Pema Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using React and Bootstrap.
+You'll be able to access to different portfolios(onepage, multipage, threejs, etc...) and edit them to use for free

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:9000](http://localhost:9000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.